 - High Potential Demand

-SOHO units are also mostly located in strategic location providing end users with great convenience to amenities and transportations.
-They also present a great opportunity as rental apartments for expats who would appreciate the SOHO-lifestyle.
+SOHO units are also mostly located in a strategic location providing end users with great convenience to amenities and transportations.
+They also present a great opportunity for rental apartments for expats who would appreciate the SOHO-lifestyle.

 Want to experience the convenience, flexibility and great investment potential of a SOHO unit yet?
 Look for the SOHO apartment of your dreams here!